Uncategorized

 I’ve been contemplating some of my recent ‘failures’ and how they have changed how I think.
 There are times I think to myself “Why am I trying so hard?
 What drives me to pursue writing and politics beyond the wonderfully peaceful life I live?
 What makes me still so consistently persistent about these goals?”

 I even wonder “How many times do I continue to ‘fail’ before I admit that maybe I won’t succeed in the way I envision?”
 Of course, I know I must not quit.
-Not right before I make the progress I wish to see!
 I keep going with intentional tenacity and I think I know why.
 I keep moving towards these things because I am simply following my heart.

 The decision to living simply, love lots, and bloom, where I am planted, is something I aim to do.
 Writing feels like art and I enjoy sharing my thoughts and experiences with the world in hopes of helping others.
 Being involved in local politics is a natural pull, stemming organically from my love and concern for the environment.

 Running as a political candidate was a lot of fun, and I refer to it as a life experience.
 However, there are real statistics that say if I run again, most likely, I will not win.
 So, what would make me want to try again?
 It just does not feel right to sit it out and not try one more time.
 I care deeply about my community and Minnesota.
 I think to show up and try my best, anyway, is how I can direct my dedication and passion for protecting the environment.

 These things that I “fail” at are what make me feel alive!
-They haven’t made me rich, and as a matter of fact, they challenge me to level up even when I don’t want too!
+They haven’t made me rich, and as a matter of fact, they challenge me to level up even when I don’t want too.
 It seems that following my calling and heart, has given me confidence and courage.
 I feel blessed to be able to do these things that pull my soul, even though from the outside looking in, they may look unsuccessful.

 How do you overcome failures?
 What keeps you passionate about your calling?
 I’d love to hear from you!